krakend/krakend-documentation/backends/data-manipulation.md

 KrakenD is able to group your backend responses inside different objects.
 In other words, when you set a `group` attribute for a backend, instead of placing all the response attributes in the root of the response, KrakenD creates a new key and places the response inside.

 Encapsulating backend responses inside each own group is especially interesting when different backend responses can have colliding key names (e.g: all responses contain an `id` with different values).

+When grouping different backend responses **don't share the same group name**, as the slowest backend would overwrite the response with the same group.
+Group names are supposed to be unique for each backend in the same endpoint but this is not enforced.

 ## Grouping example